Almond Flour Cornbread

 So how can I make a low carb keto cornbread?

 The answer lies in using just a small amount of freeze-dried corn to get a sweet corn flavor.
-Freeze-dried corn has a more potent taste than cornflour or cornmeal.
+Freeze-dried corn has a more potent taste than cornflour or corn meal.
 A little goes a long way.

 How To Make Almond Flour Cornbread

-Expert Tip: As long as your butter is soft and your eggs are room temperature you really can just dump the ingredients all in the bowl at the same time.
+Second Step: Put the ingredients in a medium-sized bowl.
+As long as your butter is soft and your eggs are at room temperature, you can simply combine the wet ingredients and dry ingredients in the same bowl at the same time.

 Third Step: Pour the almond flour cornbread batter into the baking pan—Bake for 25-35 minutes at 350 degrees.